Renzo Yáñez

-Renzo Alberto Yáñez Adasme (born 5 June 1980) is a Chilean football manager and former footballer who played as a forward.
+Renzo Alberto Yáñez Adasme (born 5 June 1980) is a Chilean football manager and former footballer who played as a striker.

-Club career
+Playing career

 Early years

 Yáñez joined Deportes Santa Cruz youth ranks in January 1998, aged 18.
 After six months playing in Santa Cruz, he was scouted by an agent of Chilean Primera División powerhouse Universidad de Chile.
 In his first season with the club, Yáñez was part of the team champion of the league, being this his first professional honour.
 The next season, he earned again the league title and now the 2000 Copa Chile.
 In 2002, Yáñez was loaned to Universidad de Concepción, due to his lack of opportunities and action.

 During his spell here, Renzo helped to win the Primera B title, being a key player in the season, scoring 18 goals in 32 games.
 After a season in Universidad de Chile with few action, he returned to Universidad de Concepción in January 2003.
 During his second spell at U. de Conce, Yáñez scored 5 goals in 26 matches.